 If you’re running marketing campaigns for a multinational company, should you create multiple local social media accounts or stick to just one global page?
 What’s the best way to choose which language to post in, and on which channels?

 At VeraContent, we’re experts on this topic.
-As a global content marketing agency, we work with global brands in various sectors to help them engage audiences worldwide through tailored content and localized social media management in multiple languages.
+As a global content marketing agency, we work with international brands in various sectors to help them engage audiences worldwide through tailored content and localized social media management in multiple languages.

 To answer your questions regarding global vs. local social media accounts, below are some insights on how many of our clients currently do it.
 Plus, our two cents about four of the most popular platforms: Facebook, Instagram, LinkedIn, X (formerly Twitter) and TikTok.